sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 #### 2.2.4.2 BUM traffic handling
-Linux kernel v5.10 does not have support for split-horizon filtering.
-Kernel patches will be required in Linux bridge driver to achieve following:
+Linux kernel v5.10 does not have support for split-horizon filtering and designated forwarder.

-- Each bridge-port in bridge driver will keep up to 4 VTEP addresses.
-- Each bridge-port in bridge driver will have flag to indicate it is DF.
-- SKB ingressing VxLAN netdevices and being flooded to a bridge-port (PortChannel interface), will undergo following checks:
-	+ If source IP address in SKB matches one of the VTEPs on egress bridge-port, the packet will be dropped.
-	+ Otherwise, packet will be forwarded if DF flag is set on the bridge-port.

-Note: This section needs to be revisited in purview of below Linux kernel commit: https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/commit/?h=v6.7.5&id=e180a33cf4636721de9c3e694aaad31e77fcdeb1
+Support for Split-horizon filtering and filtering of BUM packets on a non-DF node came in kernel from versions 6.3 - 6.6.

+https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/commit/?h=v6.7.5&id=e180a33cf4636721de9c3e694aaad31e77fcdeb1

+SONiC is currently at Linux kernel v5.10.
+Specific kernel and iproute2 patches will be required in SONiC for slow path handling of of split-horizon and DF role.

 #### 2.2.4.3 FDB local and remote activity tracking
 Linux kernel v5.10 has a few enhancements for tracking local activity and remote learning of FDB entries.
 When the MAC address is learnt locally, as well as the advertisement is received from the EVPN MH peer VTEP, the FDB entry holds extra attributes to identify if the FDB entry has become inactive locally.